-The President and CEO has ultimate responsibility for managing our climate change risks and opportunities.
-The

-CEO manages these risks and opportunities by utilizing the Risk Management Committee, which is responsible for all risks, and the Environmental Management Committee, which is responsible for environmental management, including climate change-related risks and opportunities.
-This enables the CEO to evaluate and monitor progress on response measures and goals.
-The Carbon Neutral Steering Committee, which reports directly to the President and CEO, performs internal arrangements, and makes proposals regarding policies and basic measures for carbon neutrality.
+Chairman CEO has ultimate responsibility for managing our climate change risks and opportunities.
+Chairman CEO manages these risks and opportunities by utilizing the Risk Management Committee, which is responsible for all risks, and the Environmental Management Committee, which is responsible for environmental management, including climate change-related risks and opportunities.
+This enables Chairman CEO to evaluate and monitor progress on response measures and goals.
+The Carbon Neutral Steering Committee, which reports directly to Chairman CEO, performs internal arrangements, and makes proposals regarding policies and basic measures for carbon neutrality.

-At meetings of the Senior Executive Officer Council, the President and CEO evaluates the effectiveness of the Company's governance related to climate change.
-The Board of Directors performs monitoring and supervision to ensure Company executives, including the President and CEO, are responding appropriately to climate change risks and opportunities.
+At meetings of the Senior Executive Officer Council, Chairman CEO evaluates the effectiveness of the Company's governance related to climate change.
+The Board of Directors performs monitoring and supervision to ensure Company executives, including Chairman CEO, are responding appropriately to climate change risks and opportunities.